isaacnmm/pestpolicy-hugo2XX/content/posts/what-does-a-queen-wasp-look-like/index.md

 ## Can Queen Wasp Live Without Food?
 During hibernation, Queen Wasp is sustained by the food it ate during the springtime.
 However, the Queen Wasp is able to store some of the food in its nest where it feed on it intermittently during the hibernation.

 Normally, the Queen Wasp can stay without food for 20 to 100 days.
-It is usually in active dormancy.�Other wasps such as workers and drones can only survive between 11 to 23 days without food.
+It is usually in active dormancy.Other wasps such as workers and drones can only survive between 11 to 23 days without food.
 ## Conclusion
 Queen Wasp is a female wasp that has been treated specially by the workers and assigned the role of breeding wasp generations for its entire lifetime.